itspangler/geospatial-humanities-s2024/week/06_analysis-i/lab/lighthouses-staging.md

 Perhaps they do.
 In a very real sense, however, these beacons of watchfulness also constituted the architecture of the Britain's maritime empire.
 By signaling areas for ships to avoid, they ensured that the British fleet could safely traverse a maritime landscape full of dangerous shoals and reefs and arrive home unscathed.

-Drawing on a [dataset of historical lighthouses and light aids](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7369582/) along the English and Welsh coasts between 1514 and 1911 – as well as another dataset on [global shipwrecks](https://datahub.admiralty.co.uk/portal/apps/sites/#/marine-data-portal/items/3a234f90e54349f1b77c4b3e303f8dd4) – this exercise asks you to visualize the imprint of these guardians of the guardians of British empire.
+Drawing on a [dataset of historical lighthouses and light aids](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7369582/) along the English and Welsh coasts between 1514 and 1911 – as well as another dataset on [global shipwrecks](https://datahub.admiralty.co.uk/portal/apps/sites/#/marine-data-portal/items/3a234f90e54349f1b77c4b3e303f8dd4) – this lab asks you to visualize the imprint of these guardians of the guardians of British empire.

 ## **Deadlines and logistical stuff**

-During this exercise, you'll review and learn about:
+During this lab, you'll review and learn about:

 * Data management best practices
 * Layer blending modes